 Our first taste of Thai street food was in the Sathorn area, where we rented a private room via Airbnb.
 We bought Shrimp Fried Rice (40 Baht or Php 54) and Thai Iced Coffee (17 Baht or Php 23).

 Thai Iced Coffee -- the best!

 The lady generously added shrimps in our fried rice, and it was heavenly.
-Same goes to my first Thai Iced Coffee, which brought tears to my eyes (not exaggerating, it was THAT delicious).
-It was only unfortunate that these stalls don't have permanent location, we weren't able to hunt them the next day.
+The same goes for my first Thai Iced Coffee, which brought tears to my eyes (not exaggerating, it was THAT delicious).
+It was only unfortunate that these stalls don't have a permanent location, we weren't able to hunt them the next day.

 |Shrimp Pad Thai|

 The pad thai was satisfactory, but I knew I would find a better one somewhere else.
 The owner, however, was very friendly though he barely spoke English.
 I loved the Sticky Rice with Mango, but I have eaten sweeter mangoes a lot of times before (I'm biased with Philippine mangoes, I know).

 The best pad thai I had was in Chatuchak Market, where we had dinner the next day.

 |inside the Chatuchak food market|

 It was a brilliant idea to wolf down a huge meal after walking around the whole day.
 From one of the stalls, we had Seafood Pad Thai (60 Baht or Php 82) and Chicken Basil Rice (60 Baht or Php 82).

 I scurried for a dose of Thai Iced Coffee but found none, so I settled with a dessert.